HL7/fhir-shorthand/input/pagecontent/reference.md

 * <coded> from {ValueSet name|id|url}   // strength defaults to required
 ```

-The value set can be the name of a value set defined in the same FSH project or the defining URL of an external value set in the core FHIR spec or in an IG that has been declared an external dependency.

 The strengths are the same as the [binding strengths defined in FHIR](https://www.hl7.org/fhir/R4/valueset-binding-strength.html), namely: example, preferred, extensible, and required.

 The following rules apply to binding in FSH: